stootaghaj/Demi/README.md

 This repo contains the code to train and test the frame-level DEMI.
 The code will be updated by mid September 2020.
 Please report any problem you faced or suggestion you have to improve the code.

-# Note: The model will be updated by end januart 2021.
+## Important Note: The model will be updated by end januart 2021.

 ## How to Use
 In order to run the code there are two options: